webnet-mywire-org/docs/docs/api/drive/files.md

 ## RESPONSE - Code: 403 (Forbidden)

 Forbidden if the user does not have permission to access the specified drive or folder.

+## RESPONSE - Code: 404 (Not found)

+Directory is not found or doesn't exist